ml4ai/tomcat-planrec/apps/README.md

-# HTN Planner
+# HTN Planner and Plan Recognition
-This code executes an HTN planner based off of SHOP and PYHOP.
-It is written in C++
+This code executes an HTN planner based off of SHOP and PYHOP, a Monte Carlo Tree Search (MCTS) version of SHOP, and a MCTS plan recognition algorithm.
+It is written in C++.

 # Requirements
 - Boost (Tested on version 1.71.0, obtained from `sudo port install boost`)